protogia/protogia.github.io/content/blog/wifi-bandwith-to-distance-relation.md

 For the evaluation of the measurements I created a Jupyter-Notebook for each the single-accesspoint-measurements and a second one for each of the two-accesspoint-measurements (mesh).

-_To ckeck out about the evaluation in detail check take a look at the following notebooks:_
+_To ckeck out about the evaluation in detail take a look at the following notebooks:_

 - _[single-ap-evaluation](https://github.com/protogia/WIFI-Mesh-Evaluation/blob/main/evaluation/evaluate_single_AP_connection.ipynb)_
 - _[mesh-evaluation](https://github.com/protogia/WIFI-Mesh-Evaluation/blob/main/evaluation/evaluate_dual_mesh_wlan_connection.ipynb)_